The Orchid Dove Peristeria elata Flower of the Holy Spirit: Care and Cultivation

 In the following paragraphs, let’s review the Climate and Watering for Growing Peristeria elata Flower of the Holy Spirit.

-For its successful cultivation, it is useful to keep the plant in a moist environment, taking care to keep the potting substrate with good drainage, watering regularly with non-chlorinated water, and possibly rainwater.
+For successful cultivation, the plant should be kept in a moist environment, the potting substrate should have good drainage, and it should be watered regularly with non-chlorinated water and possibly rainwater.

-Peristeria elata orchid does not have many bacterial and/or fungal enemies, the most vulnerable parts are the turgid pseudobulbs on which excessive humidity and stagnant water between the thin sheaths cause, with unusual speed and violence, rotting spots, which become vehicles for the spread of bacteria and fungi, sometimes with fatal results for the plants.
+Peristeria elata orchid does not have many bacterial and/or fungal enemies.
+The most vulnerable parts are the turgid pseudobulbs, on which excessive humidity and stagnant water between the thin sheaths cause rotting spots with unusual speed and violence.
+These spots become vehicles for the spread of bacteria and fungi, sometimes with fatal results for the plants.

-In nature, Peristeria elata orchid is subject to the monsoon climate, characterized by a rainy and drier phase; this should be reproduced also in cultivation, reducing irrigation when vegetative rest intervenes.
+In nature, the Peristeria elata orchid is subject to the monsoon climate, characterized by a rainy and drier phase; this should also be reproduced in cultivation, reducing irrigation when vegetative rest intervenes.

-Watering: Regular, the soil must never dry out.
+• Watering: Regularly, the soil must never dry out.

 How to Propagate Peristeria elata – Pollination of Peristeria elata Orchid Flower of the Holy Spirit.